wdemp/aws-solutions-architect-associate-prep/README.md

 http://mybucket.s3.amazonaws.com/jack.doc
 "mybucket" is the name of the S3 bucket name and jack doc is the key or filename,.
 If another object is created, for instace: http://mybucket.s3.amazonaws.com/fee/fi/fo/fum/jack.doc then the bucket name is still mybucket, but now the key or filename is the string fee/ fi/fo/fum/jack.doc.
 A key may contain delimeter characters like slashes or backslashes to help you name and logically organize your S3 objects, but no S3 it is simpoly a long key name in a flat namespace.
-There is no actual
+There is no actual file or folder hierarchy

+S3 Operations:
+Create/delete bucket